JohnPaulinePineda/Portfolio_Project_58/docs/index.md

 #### 1.3.2.2 API Testing <a class="anchor" id="1.3.2.2"></a>

 1. The API code developed using the Flask framework deploying a survival prediction model was successfully tested with results presented as follows:
-    * **Server Initialization**: Flask application started successfully, serving the 'survival_prediction_flaskapi' application.
+    * **Server Initialization**: Flask application started successfully, serving the 'survival_prediction_flaskapi' application and its documentation.
     * **Debug Mode Disabled**: The application ran with Debug mode: off, indicating a stable deployment configuration.
     * **Development Server Warning**: A warning advised against using Flask’s built-in development server in production and recommended a WSGI server instead.
     * **Server Running on Local and Network Addresses**: The API was accessible at http://127.0.0.1:5001 (localhost) and http://192.168.6.49:5001 (local network), confirming successful binding to all available interfaces (0.0.0.0).